 - You see a new admin user created that you don’t recognize in your wp-admin.

-- You may see a plugin installed that you are sure you didn’t put there.
+- You may see a plugin installed that you are sure you didn’t install.

 - If you’re lucky, a customer who has seen the hack may bring it to your attention.